Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Introduction

-\Cref{theo:complexity_cvx} provides a $\calO(1/\sqrt{T+1})$ complexity result for $\SubGrad$, which matches the typical bound.
-Nonetheless, the Lipschitz continuity assumption is no longer required.
-Our argument does not require a completely new analysis, while it builds upon the standard one.
-The dynamics of the step sizes rule ensures that the algorithm implements a tightly controlled movement in $T$ iterations, and hence $\{x^k\}_{k=0}^T$ remains bounded.
-Then, we can conduct a trajectory-based analysis to derive the result.
-We refer to the last paragraph of this subsection for more details of our idea.
+where ${\sf L}_{\mathcal {A}'}>0$ is the Lipschitz constant\footnote{Recall that all finite-valued convex and weakly convex functions are locally Lipschitz; see, e.g., \cite[Proposition 4.4]{Vial83}. } of $f$ on $\mathcal{A}'$. \end{theorem}

-If $f$ has a uniform global Lipschitz continuity parameter $\sL$, then we can simply choose $\sL_{\mathcal A}= \sL$.
-This recovers the standard complexity results \eqref{eq:Lip cvx complexity} of $\SubGrad$ for optimizing convex Lipschitz functions.
+The $\calO(1/\sqrt{T})$ iteration complexity established in \Cref{theo:complexity_cvx}, which does not require the Lipschitz continuity assumption, matches the one that requires such an assumption.
+If $f$ is Lipschitz continuous with parameter $\sL$, then we can simply choose $\sL_{\mathcal A'}= \sL$.
+This recovers the standard complexity result \eqref{eq:Lip cvx complexity} of $\SubGrad$ for minimizing convex Lipschitz functions.
+We remark that the result in \Cref{theo:complexity_cvx} is not entirely new.
+It establishes a complexity bound similar to those presented in \cite[Theorem 3.2.2]{nesterov2018lectures} and \cite[Section 1.1]{grimmer2019} in the non-Lipschitz convex setting.
+Nonetheless, it is important to highlight that our approach to proving this result is different from and simpler than those in \cite{nesterov2018lectures,grimmer2019}.
+This enables us to derive new result for the weakly convex case, which we now explain.
+We refer the reader to \Cref{sec:related works} for further discussion.

-Apart from convex functions, our idea (with some modifications) can be extended to show complexity result when $f$ is weakly convex.
-Unlike convex case where we do not need any additional assumption, we have to target our analysis at weakly convex functions that have \emph{bounded sublevel set}, i.e., the set $\calS_{\leq s}: = \{x\in \R^d: f(x) \leq s\}$ is bounded for any constant $s$.
-Let us emphasize that the bounded sublevel set condition is satisfied by many common weakly convex instances such as the robust matrix sensing problem \eqref{eq:rms} and its special instances, as their objective functions are coercive.
-Therefore, this additional requirement is mild for weakly convex functions.
+Unlike in the convex case where we do not need any additional assumption on the objective function, in the weakly convex case we assume that the objective function has \emph{bounded sublevel sets}, i.e., the set $\calS_{\leq s}: = \{x\in \R^d: f(x) \leq s\}$ is bounded for any $s\in \R$.
+We note that the bounded sublevel sets assumption is satisfied by many weakly convex minimization problems such as the robust matrix sensing problem \eqref{eq:rms} and its variants, as their objective functions are coercive.
+Therefore, it can be regarded as a mild assumption.
+The following is our new iteration complexity bound for $\SubGrad$ when utilized to minimize weakly convex functions.
+It generalizes the existing complexity result \eqref{eq:Lip wcvx complexity} by removing the Lipschitz continuity assumption on $f$.

-For a $\rho$-weakly convex function $f$, we use $f_{\lambda}$ to denote its Moreau envelope, where $\lambda < 1/\rho$; see \Cref{sec:prelimilary} for details.
-The gradient of $f_{\lambda}$ serves as a valid surrogate measure for stationarity \cite{davis2019stochastic}.
-With these notions, we present a new complexity bound for $\SubGrad$ below when utilized to minimize weakly convex functions.